arifulhaque145/arifulhaque145/README.md

 ### Hi there 👋, I am Ariful Haque
 #### Junior Web Developer

-Hi, I am a junior web developer.
-I am currently working on mid level projects.
-I am passionate about web programming.
+Hi, I'm a Junior Web Developer passionate about building functional and user-friendly web applications.
+Currently working on mid-level projects to sharpen my skills and expand my portfolio.
+I enjoy turning ideas into code and continuously learning new technologies to grow as a developer.

 Skills: REACT / JS / HTML / CSS / NODE.JS / EXPRESS.JS / TYPESCRIPT